Key Features:

 Accuracy

 PEAKS uses a comprehensive scoring system to provide accurate de novo peptide sequencing results.
 Unique to PEAKS is the Local Confidence Score – the likelihood of each amino acid assignment in a resultant peptide.
 The local confidence score extends the accuracy to the amino acid level.
-In the figure, TYEQLAEQNR is a confident sequence tag with significant fragment proof.
+In the figure, TLCDEFKADEK is a confident sequence tag with significant fragment proof.

 Complementary Fragmentation